hashchange/backbone.declarative.views/README.md

 Of course, the validity of the selector only matters on first access.
 If the DOM node is deleted after its content is already in the cache, you get the cached template back.

-You do get a cache miss in the following cases.
+You do get a cache miss in the following cases:

 - <a name="cache-miss-no-string"></a>The template you request is not defined by a string.

   You can set the template property of a view to pretty much anything.
 It could be a function returning what you need.
 It could, theoretically, be a hash of things.

   Backbone.Declarative.Views does not handle these kinds of template definitions.
 It simply leaves them alone.
 Consequentially, the templates do not make it into the built-in cache.

+- <a name="cache-miss-empty-string"></a>You set the template to an empty string.

 - <a name="cache-miss-uncacheable-string"></a>You use a [custom template loader][custom-loader] and it can't handle your template string, throwing an error or returning an empty jQuery object as a result.
 Because the template loader can't handle the template, Backbone.Declarative.Views ignores it.